 STEP 2: Sauté

-In a large skillet, heat tallow, or olive oil, over medium-high heat.
-Once hot, add diced onions and minced garlic and cook until soft.
+In a large skillet, heat olive oil over medium-high heat.
+Add diced onions and minced garlic to the hot oil and cook until soft.

 STEP 3: Brown Meat

 Add the ground venison meat to your onions and garlic and brown over medium heat in the same cast iron skillet.
 Venison will not need to be drained.
 However, if you’re using ground beef you will need to drain off the excess fat from cooking.

 STEP 4: Season

-With the heat still on, pour the seasoning over the meat, add in the lime juice, and pour water over the mixture.
+With the heat still on, pour the seasoning over the meat, add in the lime juice, and pour 2/3rds cup of water over the mixture.
 Stir to combine.